saikiranbv/AIMLApplication2/README.md

 # AIML Application for Regression

 # The Notebook file path is https://github.com/saikiranbv/AIML_Application/blob/main/Practical_Application_II.ipynb
- The data vehicles.csv is in data folder
+ The data vehicles.csv is in data folder.
+It is zipped due to its size.
+Need to unzip before running the notebook

 # The business objective is to identify the key factors influencing used car prices.